Rhea-Braithwaite/IntrotoIM/midtermProject/journal.md

 - Restart

 #### Levels Class
-- Again, I realized that instead of having mutltiple lines of code, for each level, it made sense to have an array of levels, with a varibale tracking the current Level.
+- Again, I realized that instead of having mutltiple lines of code, for each level, it made sense to have an array of levels, with a variable tracking the current Level.
 So that is what I did.
 I created an array of levels, called levels, and added an integer variable currlevel, to track the current Level.
 - Whilst coding, I realized it would be better to have the variable instead be the currLevelIndex, because the variable is incremented at different points, so to prevent Array Index errors, I decided to use the variable as the index instead.
-- I also had had, separate variables for the scores and lives for each variable, so I added those to the levels class, as well as a win variable to check if the level had been won.
+- I also had had, separate variables for the scores and lives for each variable, so I added those to the levels class, as well as a win variable to track if the level had been won.
-- Additionally, to check if the level was won, I decided to check if the blocks Remaining were equal to zero, in other words if all blocks wer destoryed.
-But for levels 2 and 3, becuase their blocks involve the obstacles, I had to consider them in the calculation for the blocks remaining.
+- Additionally, to check if the level was won, I decided to check if the blocks Remaining were equal to zero, in other words if all blocks were destoryed.
+But for levels 2 and 3, because their blocks involve the obstacles, I had to consider them in the calculation for the blocks remaining.
-- and finally, to make it seem more like a fame, I added a time variable for the level, so the user can see how long it took to complete a level.
+- And finally, to make it seem more like a game, I added a time variable for the level, so the user can see how long it took to complete a level.

 The following is the final product.